redpen-cc/redpen/README.md

 ==================

 We welcome any contributions through Github pull requests.
-When you make changes such as adding new features and the tests, please run test before throw the pull reqest.
+When you make changes such as adding new features and the tests, please run test before throw the pull request.
 You can run test with the mvn test command.
 For details, please refer to the [RedPen manual](http://redpen.cc/docs/latest/#_for_developers).
 Release flow is describe in [this article](https://gist.github.com/takahi-i/32bbdb5814e076febed4)

 Deploy
 ======